 A third constraint relates to the processing of law reform proposals, once finally made.
-The legislation establishing most of the law reform agencies is silent upon what is to happen once a report is presented.
+The legislation establishing most of the law reform agencies of the Commonwealth of Nations is silent upon what is to happen once a report is presented.
 The Canadian Law Reform Commission put the issue thus:

 All reform involves change, but not all changes are reforms.
 Reform, then, is change for the better.
 But better, by whose lights?
 The Commission's principal function is to recommend reform ...
 However the power to implement any such recommended changes resides in the government of the day and in Parliament. ...
-This process follows all the settled norms and traditions of Parliamentary democracy, including, of course the government's responsibility to elected Members and the elected Members' ultimate responsibility to the electorate, diluted as it might be in regard to any particular law reform proposals.43
+This process follows all the settled norms and traditions of Parliamentary democracy, including, of course the government's responsibility to elected Members and the elected Members' ultimate responsibility to the electorate, diluted as it might be in regard to any particular law reform proposals.42

 Views will differ concerning the importance that should be attached to prompt legislative implementation of law reform proposals.
 Sometimes law reform suggestions are implemented by administrative action in advance of legislation.
-Sometimes judges adopt LRC proposals and incorporate them in the common law.44 Sometimes, in a Federation, the legislature of one jurisdiction may adopt a law reform suggestion in advance of the jurisdiction for which the suggestion was actually prepared.
-This actually happened when the South Australian Parliament adopted, in advance of Federal legislation, the substance of a report of the Australian Law Reform Commission report on consumer indebtedness.45 Sometimes legislation may be introduced based on a consultative document, even in advance of the final report.46 In Australia, we have even had the case of legislation being introduced in another Commonwealth country, based on a law reform report, still under examination in the various Australian jurisdictions.47 So, law reform acts in mysterious ways.

-Nevertheless, the record of a large number of unimplemented law reform proposals in countries of the common law including Australia suggests that new institutional machinery should be found to promote the routine consideration of law reform proposals.
-A Senate Committee in Australia proposed in 1978 that the reports of the Australian Law Reform Commission should be automatically referred to a Parliamentary Committee and that the government should indicate within six months whether it intends to implement, in whole or part, the law reform report.48 The Commonwealth Government has responded with a generally negative view to this proposal.
-Whilst acknowledging that 'it is most desirable' that reports of the Law Reform Commission should be considered with 'all due expedition' the Government rejected the notion of automatic reference to Parliamentary Committees.
+Sometimes judges adopt LRC proposals and incorporate them in the common law.43 Sometimes, in a Federation, the legislature of one jurisdiction may adopt a law reform suggestion in advance of the jurisdiction for which the suggestion was actually prepared.44 Sometimes legislation may be introduced based on a consultative document, even in advance of the final report of an LRC.45 In Australia, we have even had the case of legislation being introduced in another Commonwealth country, based on a law reform report, still under examination in the various Australian jurisdictions.46 So, law reform acts in mysterious ways.
+Nevertheless, the record of a large number of unimplemented law reform proposals in countries of the Commonwealth of Nations suggests that new institutional machinery should be found to promote the routine consideration of law reform proposals.
+An Australian Senate Committee has proposed that the reports of the Australian Law Reform Commission should be automatically referred to a Parliamentary Committee and that the government should indicate within six months whether it intends to implement, in whole or part, the law reform report.
+The Australian Government has still to react to this proposal.
+But the proposal clearly amounts to a Parliamentary response to the development of institutional law reform.
+The same commentator whose pessimistic view of the Parliamentary process in Australia has already been cited, took heart from this development: